 There are plenty of website builders available for all sorts of needs, and all sorts of skill level.
 Even complete beginners can get a website up and running without too much hassle.
 Names like Wix, Weebly, Squarespace, Shopify etc might all sound familiar to you.

-All of these platforms are completely fine for building websites, but most of them do come with drawbacks that you only realise once you’ve set up your site and started paying.
+All of these platforms are completely fine for building websites, but most of them do come with drawbacks that you only realise after you’ve set up your site and started paying.
 In my opinion, none of them have anything like the flexibility, scalability, or advanced features of WordPress.